Site Overlay

 • Animal welfare: Preventing cruelty and protecting animals.

-Act as a safety net: The voluntary sector often provides support and services for those who may not have access to government or public sector assistance.
+Act as a safety net: The voluntary sector often provides support and services to those who may not have access to government or public-sector assistance.

 Where they operate